RWS/studio-api-docs/apiconcepts/batchtasks/adding_a_settings_ui_to_our_batch_tasks.md

 The User Control
 -------------------------
-In your Visual Studio project go to the yet empty       **MyCustomBatchTaskSettingsControl.cs** control and add the following UI elements:
+In your Visual Studio project, go to the empty **MyCustomBatchTaskSettingsControl.cs** control and add the following UI elements:
 <img style="display:block; " src="images/SettingsPage.jpg" />
 Add the following list items to the dropdown list element (which we name **combo_Status**):
 * Unspecified